Research Agenda: Five Questions Driving the Facility

 Everyone assumes cloud.
 What if the answer is a box?

-- Reachability.
-How does the outside world find you?
-Tunnels, dynamic DNS, mesh networks.
+• How does the outside world find you?
+Tunnels, dynamic DNS, Tailscale-for-agents?

 #How This Drives the Facility